CD Copy Protection and shit...Saturday, 5 April 2003

 And I sucked R.I.A.A.’s dick so to say.
 Because the CD is copy protected.
 I haven’t noticed much from the start.
 I saw the sticker on the CD but when I put it into the CD-ROM of my ‘puter a player popped up and started playing… So I enjoyed.
 The fishy thing were the high hats.
 Which sounded a bit weird.
 But I listened to the album anyway.

 I checked Massive Attack’s forums.
-And while checking and reading about 100 threads about people having problem with copy protection I suddenly realised that I’m not listening to CD audio tracks chained through that awfully looking player but some shitty WMA or what… At 47kbps.
+And while checking and reading about 100 threads about people having problems with copy protection I suddenly realised that I’m not listening to CD audio tracks chained through that awful looking player but some shitty WMA or what… At 47kbps.
 Oh GREAT!
 Just great!!!
 So I pay for my first CD and I’m stuck listening to shitty WMAs because I only own a computer CD-ROM and not a stand-alone CD player.
 Grrr!
 Maximum annoyance!
 Frustration.
 Questions like: “Why haven’t I downloaded this from the Internet?”
 Etc.

 Next stop: Exact Audio Copy.
 Since I was looking rather confused at some fake shit I checked EAC’s forum.
 And there came the answers!
 It seems that my CD is protected with Cactus Data Shield.
 This involves two methods of protection (at least as much as I figured):